samkenxstream/turnkey-triumph-326606_SamKenX-magic.lambda/README.md

 ```

 **[else-if]** can also be given an expression directly the same way **[if]** can.
 See the example for **[if]**
-to understand the semantics of this.
+to understand how this works.

 ### [else]